afriday11/fridayyy.dev/src/pages/dev/basicjs.md

 Interplay called **Learn to Program Basic** in 1998.
 My nostalgia for BASIC and interest in interpreters led me to make my own implementation.

-Originally it was intended to be a faithful implementation of Interplay's version, however as the project progressed it turned into my own modern flavor.
-Notable differeces include:
+Originally it was intended to be a faithful implementation of Interplay's version, however, as the project progressed, it turned into my own modern flavor.
+Notable differences include:

 - Assignment via "`:`" Operator
 - Functions (with hoisting)
-- Implicit function calls
 - Language Plugins

 ## Example program